Dachckol/markdown_website/Resources/pages/not_found.md

+% Page Not Found
+% Michal
+% 16/5/2020

 # Oops!

-Sorry but whatever you are looking for is gone:
+Sorry but whatever you are looking for is gone!

 1. Either it never existed.
 2. Or it used to but I binned it (in which case you're not missing out)